polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

     - View information about blockchain activity
     - Submit a transaction

-By the end of this tutorial, you'll have a working local blockchain and understand how to interact with it, setting the foundation for further customization and development.
+By the end of this tutorial, you'll have a working local solochain and understand how to interact with it, setting the foundation for further customization and development.

 ## Prerequisites